sapcraft-org/MultiBotOlivia/README.md

 [Commando](https://github.com/discordjs/Commando) command framework.
 With over 500 commands, she is one of the most feature-rich bots out there.
 Formerly "QueenOliviaBot".
+And This bot owned and developed by [̶a̶u̶f̶]̶s̶a̶p̶p̶h̶i̶r̶e̶#3705 (node discord and python developer)
 ## Invite

 - [Home Server](https://dsc.gg/devlopsap)